 - (ii) secondly, in the payment to the holders of the Subscriber Shares of sums up to the amount paid thereon (plus any interest accrued) out of the assets of the Company not comprised within any Funds remaining after any recourse thereto under paragraph (i) above.
 In the event that there are insufficient assets as aforesaid to enable such payment in full to be made, no recourse shall be had to the assets comprised within any of the Funds; - (iii) thirdly, in the payment to the Shareholders of any balance then remaining in the relevant Fund, such payment being made in proportion to the number of Shares held; and - (iv) fourthly, in the payment to the Shareholders of any balance then remaining and not comprised within any of the Funds, such payment being made in proportion to the value of each Fund and within each Fund to the value of each Class and in proportion to the Net Asset Value per Share.
 With the approval of Shareholders in general meeting the Company may make distributions in specie to Shareholders.
 The Subscriber Shares do not entitle the holders to participate in the dividends or net assets of any Fund.
-If a Shareholder so requests the Company may be different from the price at which the investments were valued when determining the Net Asset Value and the Company shall not be liable for any loss arising.
+If a Shareholder so requests the Company shall arrange to dispose of the investments on behalf of the Shareholder.
+The price obtained by the Company may be different from the price at which the investments were valued when determining the Net Asset Value and the Company shall not be liable for any loss arising.
 The transaction costs incurred in the disposal of such investments shall be borne by the shareholder.